1. How has technology changed the structure of tents today versus five years ago?

-Engineering demands by local authorities is probably the most aggravating to the rental industry.
-But, we are well ahead of the bureaucracy.
-We invested heavily over the past 30 years in large deformation finite element software.
-Tentnology CAE (Computer Aided Design) allows us to respond quite rapidly to demands for not only specialized structure, but documentation of a design with confidence.
+Engineering demands made by by local authorities is are probably the most aggravating to the rental industry.
+But, we are well ahead of the bureaucracy on that score, having invested heavily over the past 30 years in large deformation finite element software.
+Tentnology CAE (Computer Aided Design) allows us to respond with confidence quite rapidly to demands for not only specialized structure, but documentation of any design.

 7. What resources do you provide to your customers for training, education and how do you provide them?
 Via brochures, online training, videos, podcasts, etc.?